emared/whatdayistoday/README.md

 ## whatdayistoday.info

-The most useful tool in the internet of things.
+The most useful tool on the internet of things.

 ## (Anti)Social
 * [Twitter](https://twitter.com/_whatday_)